2012-06-29

 Securely erasing a drive in Linux

 Now ain't that useful.
-From time to time you have to depart with an old disk, but of course, you're rather make sure it is properly erased of all its data before handing it off.
+From time to time you have to part with an old disk, but of course, you're rather make sure it is properly erased of all its data before handing it off.

 Well, what do you know, since 2001, nearly every HDD under the sun comes with a Secure Erase feature, as it is part of the ATA standard.